 Your startup may have many people wearing multiple hats.

 Constant communication prevents the formation of silos that will only hinder your efforts.
-Use team messaging and project management tools to keep everyone up-to-date with your UX strategy.
+Use team messaging and project management tools to keep everyone up to date on your UX strategy.

 Share data and insights